Fees for Psychology Consults and Services

 I can process most Health Fund claims on the spot if you are covered for psychology services under your policy.

 I ask that you respect my time by giving at least 24 hours’ notice if you are unable to attend a session and I commit to showing you the same courtesy.
-I often have a waiting list for appointments and it is frustrating for those clients and me if I don’t have enough time to offer them your spot.
-Short notice cancellations attract a $55 cancellation fee, whilst failing to turn up for your appointment without any notice will incur the full cost of the missed session.
+I often have a waiting list for appointments and it is frustrating for those clients and for me if I don’t have enough time to offer them your spot.
+Short notice cancellations attract a $55 cancellation fee, whilst failing to turn up for your appointment without any notice at all will incur the full cost of the missed session.
 Whilst I understand that there are sometimes extenuating circumstances, please appreciate that my time is as precious as yours and that this work is my livelihood.

 Get in touch